Wrong Marfa is Right for Solar Power

 March 1, 2018

 If you ever find yourself at the flashing traffic light in the main intersection of downtown Marfa, walk a block south and then turn right.
 When you see the supersized orange neon horseshoe in front of an old church, you will know you’re at the wrong spot.
-Make that the Wrong Store.
-If you get there at the right time (hours are laid-back, so you may want to call first), you’ll find an artist and a shopkeeper with a collection of quirky and eclectic treasures.
+Make that the Wrong Store Marfa.
+If you get there at the right time, you’ll find a collection of quirky and eclectic treasures.

 Embracing Solar Power in West Texas